wxWidgets/website/docs/faq/common/index.md

     else
         just use "string" normally

-Note that if you don't care about Unicode at all, you don't have to use `wxT()` at all.
-On the contrary, if you do, note that `_()` takes care of it internally so if you use it your code will compile in both the ANSI and Unicode builds.
+`wxT()` used to be mandatory for code intended to compile in both Unicode and ANSI builds.
+Currently it is no longer required.
+Note that `_()` always took care of it internally so code using it will continue to compile in both Unicode and ANSI builds.

 Please see the description of these macros in the manual for more details.